duderamos/duderamos.github.io/_posts/2024-07-12-restore-point-in-time-rds-terraform.markdown

 tags: aws terraform rds
 author: Eduardo Ramos
 ---

-# Restore RDS point in time using Terraform

 As part of our annual business continuity plan, we had to simulate a database less/corruption of our main application, and steps to recover from backup.